 The No. 5 bus leaves about twice an hour with the last bus (at time of writing) departing from Nagasaki Station at 9:02pm.
 The last bus returning to Nagasaki Station departs from the Inasayama bus stop at about 9:05—check the timetable when you alight.
-Go here for the bus timetable (in Japanese).
 Also, during the winter months, the bus doesn’t stop at Inasayama—so check with the driver—Inasayama ni tomarimasuka?
 (Does it stop in Iasayama?).

-Although not as convenient, the total return trip on the bus will set you back a cheapo-friendly 300 yen.
+Although not as convenient, the total return trip on the bus will set you back a cheapo-friendly ¥300.

 If you have a rental car, then driving is a good option.
 The road to the summit is good and there is paid parking near the observation tower—except on weekends and public holidays when access to the summit parking lot is restricted between the hours of 6:30pm and 10:30pm.

 Just because YouTube has about everything you could imagine, here is a video of someone driving to the top.